natashaiwscope/emulator_v0/README_uart2.txt

    // uart_write(1,TEST_STRING,strlen(TEST_STRING);=> RS485 port
    // len== number of read bytes

-6. What is multiple devices are on network how to pick particular board.
+5. What if multiple devices are on network how to pick particular board.

    If multiple devices are connected on network then => usSelectDev(0); // Selects first device